 Managing Director, Private Client Services, Family Office Advisory

 Jon Carroll is an executive director in the Ernst & Young US Americas Family Office Advisory practice.
 His primary focus is advising family members, family business owners, trustees, and family office executives on how to grow and govern their single-family office.
-Jon has extensive experience of advising families on the set-up and structure of their family office, strategic planning and implementation, business and operational risk assessment, and family office systems and technology search, selection, implementation and integration.
+Jon has extensive experience advising families on the set-up and structure of their family office, strategic planning and implementation, leading practices, business and operational risk assessment, and family office systems and technology search, selection, implementation and integration.
 Jon has over 24 years experience serving UHNW families, including seven years working in a family office as chief operating officer.
 Before joining Ernst & Young, Jon was president and CEO of Family Office Metrics.

 Director of Information Technology